AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop01_no_class-wide_constructs_policy.rst

 In this approach there are no possible dynamic dispatching calls because such calls can only occur when a class-wide value is passed as the parameter to a primitive operation of a tagged type.

-"""""""
-Notes
-"""""""

-The compiler will detect violations with the standard Ada restriction No_Dispatch applied.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""